elasticio/maester-client/README.md

 - forward - transform middleware to use with `Create` and `Update` object operations (`add`, `update` methods).
 - reverse - transform middleware to use with `Get` object operations (`getOne`, `getAllByParams` methods).

+## Handling errors

+All errors thrown by library are instances of `ObjectStorageClientError` class.
+Check exported `Errors` property for a list of all errors classes and their properties.

 ## Limitations

 1. Both `ObjectStorage` and `ObjectStorageWrapper` could'n process `undefined` as values for upsert value.
 Also value `undefined` in array will be converted to `null`, e.g
 `[1, 'str', undefined, null, { d: 2 }]` will be saved as `[1, 'str', null, null, { d: 2 }]`
+2. Once object was created with custom 'content-type', be aware 'content-type' could be changed automatically with next update request of this object.
+To avoid that provide custom 'content-type' again with next update request. <br>
+E.g if you created objected like this `const objectId = await objectStorage.add({ a: 2 }, { headers: { 'content-type': 'some-type' } })` - object will be stored with `'content-type': 'some-type'`.
+But if you are going to update this object without passing same custom 'content-type' (`await objectStorage.update(objectId, { a: 3 })`) - object 'content-type' will be calculated automatically, and in this case will be set to 'application/json'.